prjct-alexandria/Alexandria/README.md

 A database should be created with the name `AlexandriaPG`.
 When running the system later, the program will automatically add the necessary tables.

 ## Back-end
 To start up the backend server, have Go version 1.18 installed.
-Then, from working directory `./mainServer` run:
+Then, the project root, run:

+    cd ./mainServer
     go build mainServer
     go run mainServer

 ## Front-end
-To start up the frontend server, with npm installed, from working directory `./mainClient` run:
+To start up the frontend server, with npm installed, from the project root, run:

+    cd ./mainClient
     npm install
     npm run start-win